openstack/ironic/doc/source/admin/tuning.rst

   wish to explore a mix of the ``direct`` deploy interface and caching proxies.
 Such a configuration can be highly beneficial in wide area deployments.
 See :ref:`Using proxies for image download <ipa-proxies>`.
+* If you're making use of large configuration drives, you may wish to ensure you're using Swift to store them as opposed to housing them inside of the database.
+The entire object and contents are returned whenever Ironic needs to evaluate the entire node, which can become a performance impact.
+  For more information on configuration drives, please see :ref:`Enabling the configuration drive <configdrive>`.